 Ref Controls Specified by PFC Tests of Controls Results of Tests 13.1 A security system requiring card keys is utilized at the Dublin, Ohio office to restrict access to building and floors in the building after hours.
-During the period under examination, PFC moved from a location in Dublin, Ohio to another location in Dublin, Ohio and building security systems were implemented at both locations.
-Inspected key pads and cameras associated with the both buildings security system at the Dublin location(s), and determined that access to building and elevators or tenant's floor requires use of a key card after normal business hours.
+Inspected key pads and cameras associated with the building's security system and determined that access to the building's lobbies, elevators and tenant floors requires use of a key card after normal business hours.
 No exceptions noted.